Farber98/dutch-auction-NFT/README.md

     4. Participants can buy by depositing ETH greater than the current price computed.

-    5. Auction ends when a buyer buys the NFT, refunding excess.
+    5. Auction ends when

+        a.
+Buyer buys the NFT, refunding excess.

+        b.
+Seller closes the auction after duration exceeded, getting back the NFT.

 💰 After the auction